 15 The Nevermore Haunt

 This haunted house based in Baltimore occupies a historic four-story building that once housed a department store.
 It’s located in the historic Oldtown neighborhood right off of E. Monument Street several blocks east of I-83.
-Conveniently enough, the proprietors are offering guests a shuttle that will pick them up and drop them off at Bond and Aliceanna Streets in Fells Point.
+Conveniently enough, the proprietors are offering guests a private Haunt Shuttle that will pick-up and drop-off at Bond and Aliceanna Streets in Fells Point.

 16 Ghosts of Sotterley